ghtmtt/DataPlotly/README.md

 ![Plot interactions](img/plot_interaction_box.gif)

 ## Usage
-DataPlotly works **only with QGIS 3**.
-No additional libraries are necessary.
+DataPlotly works with both QGIS 3 and QGIS 4.
+To use the Processing algorithms you need to install `pandas` (if not already installed).

 ## Gallery